Ken4scholars/personal-site/_posts/2022-10-25-afronaissance.md

 In the past few years, the Nigerian movie industry dubbed <i>Nollywood</i> produced <a href="https://www.theguardian.com/global-development/2021/oct/05/nollywood-booming-while-african-film-industries-could-create-20m-jobs-report" target="_blank"> roughly 2,500 films annually</a>, making it the second biggest movie industry in the world in terms of production capacity, just behind India's Bollywood.
 Most of these movies do not have a big viewership outside the continent but are gaining popularity within the continent and among the diaspora.
-Popular streaming platforms like <i>Netflix</i> are also beginning to pay more attention to them and a good number of South African, Nigerian and Kenyan movies among others can be found on these platforms.
+Popular streaming platforms like Netflix are also beginning to pay more attention to them and a good number of South African, Nigerian and Kenyan movies among others can be found on these platforms.
 The continent is also beginning to export fashion like <i>dashiki</i> and <i>African prints</i> which are donned on their own or mixed with other clothing styles to derive new modern fashion styles.

 {% lightbox img/afronaissance/blood-sisters.png --data="Blood Sisters" --title="Blood Sisters movie on Netflix"  --img-style="max-width:80%;" %}